Dane becomes Germany's first foreign mayor | DW | 16.06.2019

 Originally from Copenhagen, Madsen has been living in Germany since 1992 and moved to Rostock about seven years later.

-Before taking on the mayoralty, he was President of the Rostock Chamber of Industry and Commerce for six years while managing five furniture stores.
+Before taking on the mayoralty, he was president of Rostock's Chamber of Industry and Commerce for six years while, at the same time, managing five furniture stores.

 Madsen's wife will run the businesses during his 7-year term.

-His win comes on the same day that voters in the eastern city of Görlitz rejected the Alternative for Germany (AfD) candidate for mayor, Sebastian Wippel, amid fears the far-right, anti-immigration party had strengthened its support in the border area.
+Madsen's win comes on the same day that voters in the eastern city of Görlitz rejected the Alternative for Germany (AfD) candidate for mayor, Sebastian Wippel, amid fears the far-right, anti-immigration party had strengthened its support in the border area with Poland.

 -